ArturoDent/symbol-jump-and-select/README.md

 * Important: You will have to <kbd>Esc</kbd> to hide the QuickPick, clicking outside it will not hide it.

-You can filter by any combination of the following symbols:
+You can filter by any combination of the following symbols (any other text will be ignored by this command but you can always filter the resulting QuickPick by its text input box):

 ## `symbols` Options